telerik/kendo-ui-core/docs/aspnet-mvc/helpers/notification/overview.md

           .Name("notification")
           .Templates(t =>
           {
-              // define a custom template for the built-in "warning" notification type t.Add().Type("warning").ClientTemplate("<div class='myWarning'>Warning: #= myMessage #</div>");
+              //Define a custom template for the built-in "warning" Notification type. t.Add().Type("warning").ClientTemplate("<div class='myWarning'>Warning: #= myMessage #</div>");
-              // define a template for the custom "timeAlert" notification type t.Add().Type("timeAlert").ClientTemplate("<div class='myAlert'>System alert generated at #= time # : #= myMessage #</div>");
+              //Define a template for the custom "timeAlert" Notification type. t.Add().Type("timeAlert").ClientTemplate("<div class='myAlert'>System alert generated at #= time # : #= myMessage #</div>");
-              // template content can also be defined separately.
+              //The template content can also be defined separately.
 The above line can be replaced with: t.Add().Type("timeAlert").ClientTemplateID("myAlertTemplate");
           })
       )